 No joke.
 Sometimes, I’ll start with tasks I’m not excited about and reward myself with tasks I do enjoy ONCE I get the other ones done.
 If I’m feeling real spicy, I’ll reward myself with more coffee.

 But in all seriousness, we are not meant to work 24/7, so reward your hard work and productivity with some much needed downtime.
 I personally believe everyone needs at least one day each week away from their work to gain clarity and improve creativity.

 BOTTOM LINE: Schedule breaks, fun, and free time in too!

 Want More Results in Less Time?

 Finding ways to achieve the same results in less time is one of the ultimate productivity hacks.
 One way I’ve been able to get more traffic to my site is by using Pinterest as a marketing platform.
 In comparison to Instagram, I spend less than 10 hours a month on my Pinterest strategy and it yields 62% of my overall web traffic.
-If you’re hoping to up your Pinterest game, click here to join my FREE Facebook group where I’ll be holding a FREE Pinterest training the week of April 6th!
+If you’re hoping to up your Pinterest game, click here to join my FREE Facebook group and watch the free video training!